jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 I have some experience using Vue, but only in a limited capacity - I have experience with this framework through one of the university modules I am studying.
 I decided on this opportunity both improve my skills with the framework as well as developing new skills related to desktop application development.

+// TODO: Mention that you made a small tauri project for learning tauri and vue

 === SQLite

 SQLite is a file-based relational database management system developed by D. Richard Hipp.
 It is designed to be lightweight, making it a good choice for small desktop applications since it does not require any external dependencies such as running an entire SQL server application in the background.